TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 40/Isaiah 40.30.md

 ---

-Even the youths shall faint and be weary, and the young men shall utterly fall:
+Even the youths faint and get weary, and the young men utterly fall;